hydratk/hydratk-lib-network/doc/rst/install/lib/network.rst

      Installation for PyPy has some differences.
      Module cx-oracle-on-ctypes is installed instead of cx_Oracle.
      Module psycopg2cffi is installed instead of psycopg2.
-     Modules JPype1, pymssql are not supported and not installed.
+     Module pymssql is not installed from PyPi but from https://github.com/dholth/pymssql.git Module JPype1 is not supported and not installed.

 cx_Oracle